MathBRIX/brochure-site/site/content/games/express-an-even-number-as-two-equal-addends.md

 +++
-title = "Express an even number as two equal addends" description = "Express an even number as two equal addends" slug = "express-an-even-number-as-two-equal-addends" url = "/2nd-grade/express-an-even-number-as-two-equal-addends" grade = "2nd Grade"
+title = "Show equal parts of an even number | MathBRIX" pagetitle = "Express an even number as two equal addends" description = "In this activity, kids learn an even number can always be divided into two equal parts by splitting brix and weighing them on scales.
+Play free now!" pagedescription = "In this activity, kids learn an even number can always be divided into two equal parts by splitting brix and weighing them on scales." slug = "express-an-even-number-as-two-equal-addends" url = "/2nd-grade/express-an-even-number-as-two-equal-addends" grade = "2nd Grade"